fluidself/fluidself.org/_books/art/the-war-of-art.md

 When we sit down day after day and keep grinding, something mysterious starts to happen.
 A process is set into motion by which, inevitably and infallibly, heaven comes to our aid.
 Unseen forces enlist in our cause; serendipity reinforces our purpose.
 When we sit down and work, we become like a magnetized rod that attracts iron filings.
 Ideas come.
 Insights accrete.

-<blockquote>Whatever you can do, or dream you can, begin it.
+> Whatever you can do, or dream you can, begin it.
 Boldness has genius, magic, and power in it.
 Begin it now.
--- Goethe</blockquote>
+> &mdash;Goethe

 For the artist to define himself hierarchically is fatal: the artist cannot look to others to validate his efforts or his calling.
 The artist can't do his work hierarchically.
 He has to work territorially.